airshipit/shipyard/docs/source/CLI.rst

 -  OS_PASSWORD
 -  OS_AUTH_URL The fully qualified identity endpoint.
 E.g. http://keystone.ucp.fully.qualified.name:80/v3

-Openstack Keystone Authorization environment variables *not* used
+OpenStack Keystone Authorization environment variables *not* used
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These openstack identity variables are not supported by shipyard.
+These OpenStack identity variables are not supported by shipyard.

 -  OS_IDENTITY_API_VERSION
      This value will be ignored as Shipyard only supports version 3 at this time